 Looking at the animation above, you can see, that the Sun crosses the horizontal celestial equator twice: at the vernal equinox, when goes upwards, and autumn equinox, when goes downwards.
 This is the true effect of the Earth’s spin axis inclination and it’s marked on the celestial sphere as the ecliptic line.
 The lunar orbit inclination against the ecliptic works on exactly the same basis.
 We have the “places” where this apparent orbit crosses the ecliptic line, and they are called nodes (lunar nodes).
-In one node, the Moon’s path crosses the plane of Earth’s orbit towards the north, occupying the northern ecliptic hemisphere (ascending node), in the other one, towards the south, southern ecliptic hemisphere (descending node).
+In one node, the Moon’s path crosses the plane of Earth’s orbit towards the north, occupying the northern ecliptic hemisphere (ascending node), and in the other one, towards the south, the southern ecliptic hemisphere (descending node).

 It’s still not simple, as you can think, because of the lunar nodal precession, which encloses within around 18,6 years.
-This is the period called draconic or nodal period, where these lunar nodes move along the ecliptic line westward with relation to the vernal equinox.
+This is the period called the draconic or nodal period, where these lunar nodes move along the ecliptic line westward in relation to the vernal equinox.
 When both nodes are in the right “place” (ascending node at 0h), then we can experience the lunar declination extremes.
 Explaining roughly, the ascending node must coincide with the vernal equinox (the autumn equinox in the southern hemisphere), when Sun enters the northern ecliptic hemisphere.
-In this case, the inclination of lunar orbit will be “added” to the solar declination, making the lunar declination extreme.
+In this case, the inclination of the lunar orbit will be “added” to the solar declination, making the lunar declination extreme.
 This moment is the major lunar standstill when the Moon reaches further north and further south than the Sun.
 In turn, we can see our satellite extremely high and extremely low in the sky within just 2 weeks.
 Along with it, the moonrise and moonset azimuths are also further north and south.
 By contrast, when the ascending node is located at the autumn equinox (the vernal equinox in the Southern hemisphere) we have the opposite situation because the inclination of the lunar orbit is “deducted” from the solar declination.
 As a result, the maximum lunar declination is reduced by the lunar orbit inclination against the maximum solar declination (Pic.
 53).

 The nodal precession moves around the ecliptic, making the final circle within 18,6 years.
 Their position throughout this time mark somewhat moments of the eclipses, as both lunar and solar eclipse, requires the perfect alignment of Earth and Moon against the Sun.
 An alignment such as this can only occur around the nodes.
-For major lunar standstill, the eclipse season near the March equinox refers to solar and lunar eclipses at an odd-numbered saros, whereas another eclipse season near September equinox has solar and lunar eclipses at even-numbered saros.
-For minor lunar standstill, it’s exactly upside down.
+For major lunar standstill, the eclipse season near the March equinox refers to solar and lunar eclipses at an odd-numbered saros, whereas another eclipse season near the September equinox has solar and lunar eclipses at even-numbered saros.
+For a minor lunar standstill, it’s exactly upside down.
 Back to the explanation of the ecliptic behavior, we have the same with lunar node precession.
 The major lunar standstill is admittedly the moment, but its aftermath can be observed around 2-3 years earlier and later, due to sinusoid behavior.
-The same as summer solstice doesn’t mean, that the next forthcoming day will be significantly shorter.
-The lunar standstill will be considered again as a separate topic where I want to explain it much wider.
+The same as the summer solstice doesn’t mean, that the next forthcoming day will be significantly shorter.
+The lunar standstill will be considered again as a separate topic and I want to explain it much wider.

 For the purpose of this article, we should be aware of a major lunar standstill occurrence in March 2025.
-As it has been told the outcome of the major lunar standstill is visible much longer than the moment itself, I want to point out especially the full Moon, which will be at the highest and lower position ever observed.
+As it has been told the outcome of the major lunar standstill is visible much longer than the moment itself, I want to point out, especially the full Moon, which will be at the highest and lower position ever observed.

-December 15, 2024, will be the date of full Moon occurrence, which is called the “Cold Moon” because of the winter and cold air masses approach.
-The lunar declination will be as high as +28.43, which means, that the Moon can pass Zenith even at the Tenerife.
+December 15, 2024, will be the date of the full Moon occurrence, which is called the “Cold Moon” because of the winter and cold air masses approach.
+The lunar declination will be as high as +28.43, which means, that the Moon can pass Zenith even at Tenerife.
 On the other hand, all latitudes beyond 61 north will see the Moon above the horizon for the entire day.

 An opposite situation will occur on June 11, 2025, when the Full Moon will reach the declination -28,39.
 In case such this, all latitudes north of about 61 degrees won’t see the Moon at all.
 In other locations in the northern hemisphere, the Moon will peak extremely low above the horizon.
-The full Moon on June 11, 2025, is called as Strawberry Moon, because of ripening strawberries at this time of the year.
+The full Moon on June 11, 2025, is called a Strawberry Moon, because of the ripening strawberries at this time of the year.

 For the southern hemisphere, the situation will be exactly the opposite.

-The extreme declinations of the Moon mean changes of the moonrise and moonset azimuth, as also mentioned above.
+The extreme declinations of the Moon mean changes in the moonrise and moonset azimuth, as also mentioned above.
 During this period, the Moon rises and sets more northward and southward against the Sun (Pic.
 55).